American Dirt

 American Dirt is a 2020 novel by American author Jeanine Cummins, published by Flatiron Books.
-The book is about a Mexican bookseller who is forced to flee as an illegal immigrant to the United States, along with her son, after her journalist husband exposes a local drug kingpin.
+The book is about a Mexican bookseller who is forced to flee as an undocumented immigrant to the United States, along with her son, after her journalist husband exposes a local drug kingpin.
 American Dirt was a New York Times best seller, selling over 3 million copies worldwide in 37 languages.
-It was selected for the TV series Oprah's Book Club hosted by Oprah Winfrey, and was on the longlist for the 2020 Prix Médicis étranger.
-However, the book also gained significant criticism, especially from Mexican-American authors, for its alleged cultural exploitation.
+It was selected for the TV series Oprah's Book Club and was on the longlist for the 2020 Prix Médicis étranger.
+It was also strongly criticized as being culturally exploitative, especially by Mexican-American authors.

 Plot

 Lydia Quixano Pérez lives a comfortable life in Acapulco, Mexico, with her journalist husband, Sebastián, and her eight-year-old son, Luca.
 Lydia runs a bookstore and one day befriends a charming customer, Javier, who appears to have similar interests in books.
 However, Javier is revealed to be the kingpin of a drug cartel.

 Sebastián publishes a profile exposing the crimes of Javier, who then orders the slaughter of Sebastián and his family.
 Lydia and Luca escape the massacre, but are forced to flee Mexico, and attempt to enter the United States illegally, taking a treacherous trip via the route known as La Bestia north of Mexico City.